gsi-cyberjapan/3s/README.md

 The presentation material will be avialable as a markdown file tuned for remark.

-## three specifications to be covered
+## Three specifications to be covered
 - [mokuroku](https://github.com/gsi-cyberjapan/mokuroku-spec) - tileset matadata to make tileset sync-able
 - [cocotile](https://github.com/gsi-cyberjapan/cocotile-spec) - metadata tileset to indicate which tilesets are available here
 - [kakotile](https://github.com/gsi-cyberjapan/kakotile-spec) - metadata tile for backup tiles to enable tile time machine